ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 <code-example header="my.effects.spec.ts">
 it('should navigate to the customers detail page', () => {
   actions$ = of({ type: 'SELECT CUSTOMER', name: 'Bob' });

+  // create a spy to verify the navigation will be called spyOn(router, 'navigateByUrl');

   // subscribe to execute the Effect effects.selectCustomer$.subscribe();